-Savings Banks have a very broad customer base which includes larger SMEs as well as the businesses of craftsmen and the self-employed.
+Savings Banks have a very broad customer base, which includes larger SMEs as well as the businesses of craftsmen and the self-employed.
 Lending business with these customer groups is essential for Savings Banks.
 Their internal customer ratings provide validated information on loan loss probability.

 The internal rating of business customers includes not only key financial ratios, but also more than 20 qualitative factors, such as a sound succession arrangement and information on the quality of business controlling.
-Savings Banks have rated more than 11 million customers and this number is growing every year.
+Savings Banks have rated more than 13 million customers and this number is growing every year.
 On this basis, the Group's rating methods are fine-tuned on an ongoing basis.

 A second pillar of the Savings Banks' internal risk management is their detailed knowledge of regional and national trends in specific sectors.
-The sector forecasts of the Savings Banks Finance Group are based on about 300,000 anonymous corporate balance sheets, which are updated about 10 times per year.
+The sector forecasts of the Savings Banks Finance Group, which are updated on a quarterly basis, rest upon about 300,000 annual corporate balance sheets.
 This data resource is unique in Germany in terms of its depth and history.